micha/resty/README.md

 *Resty* supports a *per-host/per-method configuration* file to help you with frequently used curl options.
-Each host (including the port) can have its own configuration file in the `~/.resty_ directory`.
+Each host (including the port) can have its own configuration file in the `~/.resty` directory.
+A special host `resty` is used to define *default* options for all the hosts.

 The file format is

       GET [arg] [arg] ...
       PUT [arg] [arg] ...